lvgl/lvgl/docs/porting/project.md

 ### Demos and Examples

 The `lvgl` folder also contains an `examples` and a `demos` folder.
-If you needed to add the source files manually to your project, you can do the same the source files of these two folders too. `make` and `CMake` handles the examples and demos, so there is no extra action required in these cases.
+If you needed to add the source files manually to your project, you can do the same with the source files of these two folders too. `make` and `CMake` handles the examples and demos, so no extra action required in these cases.

 ## Configuration file